 Hours of Operation are Sunday through Saturday from 9:00 a.m. until 1:00 p.m.

-Jubilee Kitchen started 36 years ago to feed the poor.
-Three hundred sixty-five days a year ever since, our doors have been open to serve whoever comes to us.
+Jubilee Kitchen started in 1979 to feed the poor, three hundred sixty-five days a year and ever since our doors have been open to serve whoever comes to us.